zikkri/WordleRipOff/readme.md

-## This is a project I made just for fun using html, css, bootstrap and vanilla javascript
+## This is a project I made just for fun using html, css, bootstrap, vanilla javascript and a bit of jquery
 ## hope you enjoy :)